Teal, with $5 million in funding, looks to help people land a job – TechCrunch

 Career Assist is a curriculum that allows cohorts (of 20-30 people) to learn the best possible process for finding and landing a job they want.
 It includes a four-week workshop (eight classes in total) guided by experts who lead live sessions around everything from writing a resume to how to send in that resume (to the right person) to interview skills.

-According to cofounder and CEO Dave Fano, applying for a job through a website is one of the worst things you can do.
+According to Fano, applying for a job through a website is one of the worst things you can do.
 Instead, applicants should find the head of recruiting or HR and send them a direct email.
 There are also plenty of tactics, gleaned from the sales playbook, that increase an applicant’s chances of hearing back on an email.

 Teal looks not only to give job-seekers a better, more interactive playbook for landing a job, but also pairs its members with other members who are going through the same thing, to offer emotional support and empathy during a time where people desperately need it.